 - Q How long have doctors been using anesthesia during surgery?

 - Q What is the role of an anesthesiologist in plastic surgery?

-- Q How can I help prevent having anesthesia awareness?
+- Q How can anesthesia affect my child after surgery?

 - Q How will my child be given anesthesia before surgery?